MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/opencl_device.png" width="400">

-Whenever you use OpenCL, it copies data from the host (the CPU running Houdini) to the OpenCL device.
+Whenever you use OpenCL, it copies data from the host (the CPU running Houdini) to the OpenCL device (typically a GPU).

 Once all OpenCL operations are complete, it copies data back to the host again.